Leave your ‘mainstream’ bars behind you and head on underground for some of Perth’s finest hidden drinking establishments.

 Housed in the old safe room of The Treasury building, Halford Bar is an elegant velvet-laden late night lounge suited for nightcaps, live music and secret rendezvous.

-Any good Perthian knows about this sneaky little cocktail joint.
+Any good booze hound knows about this sneaky little cocktail joint.
 Get your hands on the password, find Sneaky Tony's clandestine entrance and all the rum will be yours.

 Joe’s Juice Joint

 The final destination of any Northbridge bar crawl, Joe’s Juice Joint is the place to make mistakes.
-I mean, er, dance.
-The perfect place to dance.
+Or dance.
+Whatever you fancy.

 Away from the hustle and bustle, low-key small bar Strange Company is easy to miss.
 Which is a shame, because this baby doesn’t deserve to be put in a corner.